markcmurphy/devdocs-portal/Customers.md

 To learn more about creating and managing subscribers, see [Subscribers](https://developer.bigcommerce.com/api-reference/store-management/subscribers).

 ### What is a Guest?
 Store settings can be set to allow a shopper to checkout without creating an account.
 These users are not captured as customers or stored in the BigCommerce system.
-Developers may use [the Storefront Checkout API](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api) to retrieve guest checkout data.
+To retrieve guest checkout data, developers may choose to use [the Storefront Checkout API](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api) to write a script.

 ## V2 vs. V3